Friday, January 10, 2020

 I mentioned that I was planning a road trip to New Mexico and would like to stop by and see her, take her up on her invitation of many years ago to visit the rez.

 The house next door was eventually purchased by a couple with two small children.
 He had cashed in on a software company he started in Silicon Valley and moved to Santa Cruz.
-Barbara, who is a real estate agent, handled the transaction and became acquainted with our new neighbors.
+Barbara, who is a real estate agent, managed the transaction.

 “What do you think of an online movie rental business?”
 When Barbara told me about the idea, I said, “That’s weird.
 I can’t see how that would work.
 There’s a Blockbuster right up the street.”